rspamzn/emr-handson/README.md

 >3.
 Once the notebook is opened, change the kernel to PySpark by selecting the 'Kernel->Change Kernel' menu on top.

 >4.
 Open the notebook codes in (https://github.com/rspamzn/emr-handson/blob/master/notebook/emr-handson-notebook.ipynb).
 Copy each cell content into the Jupyter notebook and execute by clicking on the Run button on top.
-Remember to chagne the bucket-ids in the core wherever it appears.
+Remember to chagne the bucket-ids in the code wherever it appears.